nirlob/obision-app-system/README.md

-# Obision Status - System Status Monitor for GNOME
+# Obysion System - System Monitor for GNOME

-A modern GNOME system status and monitoring application built with TypeScript, GTK4, and Libadwaita.
-Provides a clean, responsive interface for viewing system information using an adaptive navigation split-view layout.
+A modern GNOME system monitoring application built with TypeScript, GTK4, and Libadwaita.
+Provides a clean, responsive interface for viewing comprehensive system information including CPU, GPU, memory, disk, network, temperatures, and system load using an adaptive navigation split-view layout.

 ## Features